DarrenBoyo/ai201-project2-fitfindr-starter/planning.md

 The agent skips the price score and only reports the listing’s actual price.

-Planning Loop
+## Planning Loop

-The agent first reads the user’s request and extracts constraints like item type, style, size, color, and budget.
+**How does your agent decide which tool to call next?** The agent first reads the user’s request and extracts constraints like item type, style, size, color, and budget.
 It calls search_listings first, then evaluates the best results, passes the strongest item into suggest_outfit with the wardrobe, and finally calls create_fit_card to generate the final user-facing recommendation.
 If any step fails, the agent either retries with broader constraints, uses a fallback response, or asks the user for missing information.

-## Planning Loop

-**How does your agent decide which tool to call next?**
 <!-- Describe the logic your planning loop uses.
 What does it look at?
 What conditions change its behavior?
 How does it know when it's done? -->

 ---